jfmonteil/pentaho-influxdb-plugin/README.md

 Browse button lets you see available databases

 ### Query
-InfluxDBQL query that can be any query not just *select* Output is a single text field with JSON format.
+InfluxDBQL query that can be any query not just *select* : examples here : https://docs.influxdata.com/influxdb/v1.7/query_language/schema_exploration/#run-a-show-field-keys-query-without-the-on-clause
+Works alo to create databases.
+Does not work for inserting rows though.
+Output is a single text field with JSON format.